santistebanc/flights2/tasks/tasks-prd-flight-scraping-app.md

 - Implement proper error handling for both actions and functions
 - Extend existing shadcn components where possible, maintaining design consistency
 - Ensure compatibility with existing codebase structure and patterns
+- Testing infrastructure needs to be set up (Jest + React Testing Library) for component testing